I Met Pope Leo XIV in Rome — Here’s How You Can Too

 Meeting the Pope after a general audience

-Following the conclusion of the audience program (typically by 10:30 a.m.), the Pope greets guests who have been invited to sit in the preferred seating area — including disabled visitors, who are always offered this premium seating location.
+Following the conclusion of the audience program (typically by 10:30 a.m.), the Pope greets guests who have been invited to sit in the preferred seating area — including disabled visitors, who are offered this premium seating location on a space-available basis.

-Professional photos of your meeting with Pope Francis
+Professional photos of your meeting with Pope Leo

 Vatican Media granted me license to use higher resolution copies of the photographs taken of me and the Holy Father, in the interest of sharing information on the accessibility of the pope’s weekly general audiences.